spunon/SecureShare/README.md

 1.)
 This system utilizes apache web server's .htaccess and .htpasswd systems as well as mod_rewrite, so you'll need a server running apache web server for this program to function correctly.

 2.)
 This system relies on a working SSL certificate being installed and configured for your site.
 All generated URIs are HTTPS.
 All uploaded folders are mod_rewritten to HTTPS by design.
+Also be sure to adjust your max_upload and max_post sizes in your PHP.INI file.

 3.)
 After extracting this zip file and upload the 'secureshare' directory into the root of your web servers html folder. (e.g. /var/www/html/secureshare)